transitland/www-transit-land/_posts/2016-08-01-seattle-sotmus-recap.md

 !["A RapidRide bus"](/images/seattle-sotmus-recap/rapid_ride_vance.jpg)
 <p class='caption'>RapidRide is an express bus service – it makes fewer stops – operated by King County Metro.</p>

-Just in time for the OpenStreetMap "State of the Map" conference in Seattle, Washington, two weekends ago, the Mapzen Mobility team and I imported into Transitland a vast majority of the transit feeds for Seattle area transit operators.
-Meghan Hade, who leads design on the [open source](https://github.com/transitland/playground) Transitland Playground, and Ekta Daryanani, were [going to give a talk](http://stateofthemap.us/2016/beyond-aesthetic-icing/) about how they designed it to be [fun and easy to use](http://transit.land/playground/) to find and discover transit data from contributors around the world.
+Just in time for the OpenStreetMap "State of the Map US" conference in Seattle, Washington, two weekends ago, the Mapzen Mobility team and I imported into Transitland a vast majority of the transit feeds for Seattle area transit operators.
+Meghan Hade, who leads development on the [open source](https://github.com/transitland/playground) Transitland Playground, and Ekta Daryanani, who leads design and user experience at Mapzen, were [going to give a talk](http://stateofthemap.us/2016/beyond-aesthetic-icing/) about how they designed it to be [fun and easy to use](http://transit.land/playground/) to find and discover transit data from contributors around the world.

 As the independent editor of the feeds people submit to the [Feed Registry](https://transit.land/feed-registry/), I suggested that we work together, and quickly, to ensure any OpenStreetMappers at the conference would have access to transit feeds in the conference's host city.